michaelklishin/neocons/README.md

  * Query automatic node index
  * Traverse nodes, relationships and paths
  * Find shortest path or all paths between nodes
+ * Predicates over paths, for example, if they include specific nodes/relationships

 ## Usage